 What does Article 21 cover?

-The Article protects two rights of an individual i.e., the Right to Life and the Right to Personal Liberty.
+The Article protects two rights of an individual, i.e., the Right to Life and the Right to Personal Liberty.

 What does 'life' mean under the Article?

 To understand the word ‘life’, one must go to the roots and understand the basic element which distinguishes living beings from all other materials.
-Life does not mean mere ‘breathing’ but all another element that surround it.
+Life does not mean mere ‘breathing’ but all other elements that surround it.
 Supreme Court has repeatedly held, especially in Kharak Singh v.
 State of UP that – life means something more than mere animal existence.
 Justice.
 P.N.
 Bhagwati in the case of Francis Coralie v.
 Union Territory of Delhi held that ‘any act which damages or injures or interferes with the use of any limb or faculty of a person, either permanently or even temporarily, would be within the inhibition of Article 21’.

 How Supreme Court expanded the scope of Article 21?